Ministers and Staff of First Presbyterian

 In addition to his duties at the church, Dr. Harris teaches music at Northeast MS Community College in Booneville, MS. His duties include teaching piano, Music History and accompanying the college choir.
 He also serves as faculty advisor for the Phi Theta Kappa Honor Society on campus.
 He has been chosen as Humanities Teacher of the Year, has been named a TOPP teacher and has represented the college at the state capital as a HEADWAE honoree.

 Danielle Ratliff is a Tupelo native who currently works at Tupelo High School as a show choir director and music teacher.
 She received her Bachelor of Music Education degree from Mississippi College and her Master of Music Education degree from the University of Mississippi.
 Previously, she taught middle school choir and was a children’s choir director at Fondren Presbyterian Church in Jackson, MS. Her hobbies are cooking, singing, playing guitar, and dancing.
 Danielle feels incredibly blessed to work with the children and youth of First Presbyterian.

 Melissa McDuffie currently serves as Director of Youth and Christian Education at First Presbyterian Church.
 She was born, baptized and reared in these halls and pews and is honored to serve in this role.
 She finds it is humbling to work with the youth group that nurtured her faith and helped shaped her during her middle school and high school years!
-After high school, she earned a degree in Biblical Studies with an emphasis in Christian Ministry from Belhaven College, married Jason McDuffie, served with Jason as Camp Directors of Presbyterian Camp on Okoboji Lake in Northwest Iowa and welcomed three children into this world – Joey, 13; Carter, 9; and Emma, 7.
-A week at the beach, fun times outside, trying to stay a step ahead of their kids, and good conversations with friends are a few of my favorite things!
+After high school, she earned a degree in Biblical Studies with an emphasis in Christian Ministry from Belhaven College, married her husband, served with him as Camp Directors of Presbyterian Camp on Okoboji Lake in Northwest Iowa.
+A week at the beach, fun times outside, trying to stay a step ahead of her three kids, and good conversations with friends are a few of her favorite things.

 Melissa’s absolute favorite part of serving as Youth Director is the relationships that are built and the questions and discussions that spill out of those relationships!